SAP/apibusinesshub-api-recipes/README.md

 * Refer to the [SCN blog] (http://scn.sap.com/docs/DOC-71207) for an Overview of *SAP HANA Cloud Platform, API management*.

-##Importing API Proxy Samples

-API Proxies samples are available in each sample folder under the sub folder *APIProxy*.
-The sample shared are in the API Proxy structure of SAP HCP, API management which is described in [link](https://help.hana.ondemand.com/apim_od/frameset.htm?4dfd54a7546c42cfb8dd157ab1355011.html).
-Download or Clone the APIProxy and create a zip file from APIProxy.
-Refer to the [link](https://help.hana.ondemand.com/apim_od/frameset.htm?9342a932441e45cd9636eb0a01a89958.html) information on how to import API Proxies listed in this repository into your API Management tenant.

 ##Available Samples List

 | Scenarios | Description |